GOP Convention Defends Police as Racial Tension Rises Anew

 “From Seattle and Portland to Washington and New York, Democrat-run cities across this country are being overrun by violent mobs,” contended South Dakota Gov Kristi Noem.
 “People that can afford to flee have fled.
 But the people that can’t — good, hard-working Americans —are left to fend for themselves.”

-“These achievements demonstrate that Donald Trump truly cares about black lives," Henderson was to say.
+“These achievements demonstrate that Donald Trump truly cares about black lives," Henderson said.
 "His policies show his heart.
 He has done more for black Americans in four years than Joe Biden has done in 50.”

 Convention speakers were also reinforcing Trump’s law-and-order message, warning that electing Biden would lead to violence in American cities spilling into the suburbs, a message with racist undertones.
 Trump on Wednesday tweeted about sending federal agents to Kenosha to help quell unrest, and the Justice Department said it was sending in the FBI and federal marshals.